techthiyanes/tutorials-5/t01_Stable_Diffusion/README.md

     return pipe([prompt] * num_images, num_inference_steps=steps, guidance_scale=guidance_scale).images
 ```

-To run the function, we create a Python callable using `rh.send`, which stands
+To run the function, we create a Python callable using `rh.function`, which stands
 for **s**erverless **end**point, and pass in the corresponding hardware, or
 cluster, that we want it to be run on, along with any dependencies or
 requirements to install or sync over to the remote cluster.
 This callable